RESTFest/2015-apidays-conference-talk-api/conference-talk.md

 The home airport of the presenter.
 This information is used to approximate travel costs for speakers and aid in the selection process.
 This is a string value.

 ### dietary-requirement
-An identifier selected from the list of available values as defined by the conference.
+An identifier that is related to a `presenter` selected from the list of available values as defined by the conference.
 This is a string value.

 ### t-shirt-preference
-An identifier selected from the list of available values as defined by the conference.
+An identifier that is related to a `presenter` selected from the list of available values as defined by the conference.
 This is a string value.

 ## presentation
 The `presentation` structure is a historical record of a talk described by a proposal structure that has been presented at a conference.